shirha/Journey/shuffle.md

 </table>

 The Freecell Solver stores the randomly sorted deck into a Tableau and transforms the cards to code points 65 thru 125.
 The bits for suit and rank are swap and bit 1 is set to 1 placing the deck in the displayable range of the ascii code points.
-Finally the Club and Diamond suit are swapped making the test
+Finally, the Clubs and Diamonds suits are swapped making the test

 ```
+function oppositeColors {
-function oppositeColors (src, dst) { (src & 16) !== (dst & 16) }
+  return (src, dst) { (src & 16) !== (dst & 16)
+}
 ```

 instead of